LaunchCode-Education-Archived/launchcode131/webpage/_assignments/00-welcome.md

 Whenever you sit down to work on an assignment, you **must always** pull from origin/master before working.
 If you don't, it is possible that you'll cause a conflict.

-###Which computer should you use for this lab session?

-* For most of this course's assignments, you will probably want to do the work on your own computer.

-* There should be time at the end of this lab session for you to install the course software on your computer.

-* If you don't have your computer with you, or the software is not yet installed, then please use a lab computer in this room.

-##Getting Started with Java in eclipse with Subversion
+##Getting Started with Java in eclipse with Git

 Professional software developers use an <a href="http://en.wikipedia.org/wiki/Integrated_development_environment">Integrated Development Environment (IDE)</a> that includes a text editor (for creating source code), a <a href="http://en.wikipedia.org/wiki/Compiler">compiler</a> (for translating source code into